 Bring water to simmer in small pan, turn off heat and add raw cashews to pot, allow to sit at least three hours

-Place peeled clove of garlic in food processor and process until minced
+Place peeled clove of garlic in food processor or blender and process until minced

 Strain cashews and discard cooking water

-Add soaked cashews, lime juice, water, sea salt, and 1 pepper in adobo sauce (two if you like things really spicy!)
+Add soaked cashews, lime juice, olive oil, 1/4 cup water, sea salt, and 1 pepper in adobo sauce (two if you like things really spicy!)

 The Pico de Gallo: